-STUDENT GUIDELINES & GENERAL RULES
+STUDENT GUIDELINES & PARENTAL RESPONSIBILITIES

-STUDENT GUIDELINES & GENERAL RULES
+| STUDENT GUIDELINES & PARENTAL RESPONSIBLITIES |

 Students who attend the Parent-Teacher Co-op must practice good Christian behaviors and habits.
 Students who have been expelled from any educational institution will not be allowed to join the Co-op for at least one year, and then only at the discretion of the PTC staff.
 As Christians, our goal should be to obey scripture and, whether in word or deed, to do all to the glory of God.
 Since the ultimate end of all Bible-centered education is to grow in wisdom and virtue, we require all students to exhibit the following minimal personal virtues: